michaelpalumbo/forkingpaths/README.md

 <br>

-This is the aspect I have tested the least, so please do try and and let me know if you encountered any bugs or have indeas for improvement.
+This is the aspect I have tested the least, so please do try it out with a friend and and let me know if you encountered any bugs or have indeas for improvement.

 <br>